A Pro Tool Sharpening Guide

 - Check the angle of the cutting edge and hold the tool on the belt so it preserves this angle while you’re sharpening.

 - Make light side-to-side passes, pausing to check the edge every couple of passes, and be sure to hold the tool so the belt rotates away from the cutting edge.

 Battered cutting edges can be reshaped with a 60-grit sanding belt and finished up with a 100-grit belt.

 Spade bits work great for drilling rough holes through rough material, but they take a lot of abuse in the process.
 Luckily, a spade bit doesn’t have to be sharpened with precision in order to work better.
 A few strokes along the bottom with a file and you’re back in business.

 Clamp the bit in a vise and file the cutting edges, making sure to maintain the existing angle.
 A tapered triangular file works well for many sizes of spade bit.

-Chipped or severely dulled carbide router bits require professional sharpening, but you can restore a slightly dulled edge with a diamond paddle.
-The one shown is available online and at sporting goods and woodworking stores.
+Chipped or severely dulled carbide router bits require professional sharpening, but if the edge is slightly dulled it can be restored with a diamond paddle.